Haunted parks in Singapore

 3. East Coast Park – Infamous haunted yellow tower

-You’ve probably heard of the story of the Amber Beacon tower murder at East Coast Park (ECP).
-It has a morbid history of being the spot where a woman and her boyfriend were stabbed in 1990.
-In an unfortunate turn of events, the young woman, Kelly Tan Ah Hong, did not survive, and the offenders were never caught.
+You’ve probably heard of the infamous Amber Beacon tower murder story that happened at East Coast Park (ECP).
+The park has a morbid history of being the spot where a woman and her boyfriend were stabbed in 1990.
+In an unfortunate turn of events, the young woman, Kelly Tan Ah Hong, did not survive and her offenders were never caught.

 Numerous people have claimed to see a white figure around the tower and believe it to be her restless soul demanding justice.